 The adopted budget does not include a reserve for outstanding encumbrances.
-In accordance with General Accepted Accounting Principles, a portion of the year end fund balance will be reserved for encumbrances outstanding at year-end.
+In accordance with General Accepted Accounting Principles, a portion of the year end fund balance will be reserved for encumbrances outstanding at year-end and will be presented to the Board of Supervisors for re-appropriation.